Crankshaft position sensor: how it works, symptoms, problems, testing

 How the crankshaft position sensor is tested

-Whenever there is a suspicion that the problem might be caused by a crankshaft position sensor or if there is a related trouble code, the sensor must be visually inspected for cracks, loose connector pins or other obvious damage.
-The proper gap between the tip of the sensor and the reluctor wheel is also very important.
+Whenever there is a suspicion that the problem might be caused by a crankshaft position sensor or if there is a related trouble code, the sensor must be visually inspected for cracks, loose or corroded connector pins or other obvious damage.
+The proper gap between the tip of the sensor and the reluctor ring is also very important.

 For the Hall-type sensors, the reference voltage (typically +5V) and the ground signal must be tested.
 The most accurate way to test a crankshaft position sensor is checking the sensor signal with an oscilloscope.